MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/rfid/hardware/rc522_spi/README.rst

     Reset pin for hardware reset.
 This is an optional pin.
     If not used,

         * hardware reset will only be performed by power-on-reset.
-This is not a problem.
+This has been tested on works fine.
         * you **must** tie the reset pin of the MFRC522 board **high**!

 mode_legacy *(default=false)*